• Home

 Let’s proceed to the insights part.

-• The length of the bar representing the number of orders by salesperson.
+• The length of the bar represents the number of orders by the salesperson.

 How To Interpret Graphs And Charts For Video Analytics Data?